 Classic racism is often associated with power and white–specific power structures.
 Our previous blog post expands on the importance of fairness for all: “Working toward racial equity is one of the main pathways to achieving racial justice, which is the systematic fair treatment of people of all races that results in all people—regardless of their race, ethnicity or the community in which they live—having equal access to opportunities.”

-The American Psychological Association explains racism as something that’s “structural, institutional, interpersonal, and internalized.”
-Fair healthcare and job opportunities benefit everyone, yet these are areas where racism is present.
-This study focuses on the pandemic as a recent example.
-“Members of racial and ethnic minority groups have long suffered from health inequities in the United States, and the COVID-19 pandemic has mercilessly worsened many of these inequities.
-As of November 2021, American Indian and Alaska Native, Black, and Latino people all had suffered from higher rates of hospitalizations and deaths related to COVID-19 compared with White people.”
+This Health Affairs study focuses on the pandemic as a recent example of the institutional type of racism: “Members of racial and ethnic minority groups have long suffered from health inequities in the United States, and the COVID-19 pandemic has mercilessly worsened many of these inequities.
+As of November 2021, American Indian and Alaska Native, Black and Latino people all had suffered from higher rates of hospitalizations and deaths related to COVID-19 compared with White people.”

 What Are the 4 Levels of Racism?